oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

 -   This lab requires completion of the **Get Started** section in the Contents menu on the left.

-## Task 1: Choose ADW from the Services Menu
+## Task 1: Choose ADW or Lakehouse from the Services Menu

 1. Log in to the Oracle Cloud.
 2. Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
 Click the navigation menu in the upper left to show top level navigation choices.

-3. Click on **Oracle Database** > **Autonomous Data Warehouse**.
+3. Click on **Oracle AI Database** > **Autonomous Data Warehouse or Lakehouse**.

     ![navigation](./images/redwood-navigation.png " ")

-    Select the compartment where you have access to create or use an Oracle Autonomous Database Instance.
+    Select the compartment where you have access to create or use an Oracle Autonomous AI Database Instance.

-    Click on **Create Autonomous Database** button
+    Click on **Create Autonomous AI Database** button

     ![locate compartment](./images/autonomous-databases-page.png " ")